adlnet/xAPI-Spec/xAPI-Data.md

 Statements it receives, the Name property included in the metadata as described in [section 5.4 Identifier metadata](#miscmeta), or the Verb Display as defined in some other location.

-###### Verb Display Client Requirements
+###### Verb Display Learning Record Consumer Requirements
-The requirements below relate to the display property as displayed to a user by a Client.
+The requirements below relate to the display property as displayed to a user by a Learning Record Consumer.

 * The Display property MUST NOT be used to alter the meaning of a Verb.
-* A Client MUST NOT use the Display property to infer any meaning from the Statement.
+* A Learning Record Consumer MUST NOT use the Display property to infer any meaning from the Statement.
-* A Client MUST NOT use the Display property for any purpose other than display to a human.
+* A Learning Record Consumer MUST NOT use the Display property for any purpose other than display to a human.
 Using the Display property for aggregation or categorization of Statements is an example of violating this requirement.
-* A Client displaying a Statement's Verb in a user interface MAY choose to render the Verb Display property included within the
-Statement, the Name property included in the metadata as described in [section 5.4 Identifier metadata](#miscmeta), or the Verb Display as defined in some other location.
+* A Learning Record Consumer displaying a Statement's Verb in a user interface MAY choose to render the Verb Display property included within the Statement, the Name property included in the metadata as described in [section 5.4 Identifier metadata](#miscmeta), or the Verb Display as defined in some other location.
-* Clients displaying a Statement's Verb MUST NOT display a word that differs from the meaning of the Verb but MAY alter the wording and tense displayed for the purposes of human-readability.
+* Learning Record Consumers displaying a Statement's Verb MUST NOT display a word that differs from the meaning of the Verb but MAY alter the wording and tense displayed for the purposes of human-readability.

 ###### Example
 This example shows a Verb with the recommended properties set and using US English and Spanish languages.